• About

 Did you know that there are millions of people who are suffering from pain and other symptoms brought on by disorders that may appear to be purely physical but originate through unconscious emotions?
 A few days ago, I had the pleasure of attending the conference: When Stress Causes Pain: Innovative Treatments for Psychophysiologic Disorders that was […]

-Filed Under: Education and Training, Workshop Learnings Tagged With: clinical social work, Howard Schubiner, MD, mental health, pain, PPD, psychophysiologic disorders, stress, trauma, When Stress Causes Pain
+Filed Under: Workshop Learnings Tagged With: clinical social work, Howard Schubiner, MD, mental health, pain, PPD, psychophysiologic disorders, stress, trauma, When Stress Causes Pain

 Shame Resiliency 101 a la Brené Brown